-If you are advised to evacuate your home and move to a safe, temporary location, there are a few things you should remember:
+If you are advised to evacuate your home and move to a safe, temporary location, you should remember a few things:

 - Follow the instructions and advice of your local government.
 If you are advised to evacuate, do so promptly.
 If certain travel routes are specified or recommended, use those routes.
-Once an order is given you may not be allowed to select your route.
-If you plan to leave, leave early. - Travel considerations: - Before leaving your residence, prepare your family Emergency Supplies Kit (see page 8 for list of supplies) and take it with you in the car. - Leave well in advance to avoid being affected by flooding roads, fallen trees or power lines. - Make sure the gas tank in your car is full, and listen to the radio as you travel for additional information and instructions from emergency officials. - o Make sure you have a South Carolina highway map in your vehicle. - Evaluate and be prepared to use parallel routes out of the community this may include smaller roads that run parallel to the interstates and other highways. - If you must travel with more than one vehicle, plan to leave early to avoid traffic. - When an emergency is declared and an evacuation order is announced, designated shelters are opened and operated by the American Red Cross and announced on local radio and television stations. - While shelters are available in a hurricane situation, there is not enough shelter space in Charleston County for all citizens.
+Once an evacuation order is given, you may not be allowed to select your route.
+If you plan to leave, leave early. - Travel considerations: - Before leaving your residence, prepare your family Emergency Supplies Kit (see page 8 for list of supplies) and take it with you in the car. - Leave well in advance to avoid being affected by flooding roads, fallen trees or power lines. - Make sure the gas tank in your car is full, and listen to the radio as you travel for additional information and instructions from emergency officials. - Make sure you have a South Carolina highway map in your vehicle. - Evaluate and be prepared to use parallel routes out of the community this may include smaller roads that run parallel to the interstates and other highways. - If you must travel with more than one vehicle, plan to leave early to avoid traffic. - When an emergency is declared and an evacuation order is announced, designated shelters are opened and operated by the American Red Cross and announced on local radio and television stations.
+Text "shelter" and your Zip Code to 43362 to get a list of of nearby shelter locations. - While shelters are available in a hurricane situation, there is not enough shelter space in Charleston County for all citizens.
 Therefore, officials urge citizens to use alternative housing options, such as traveling to a friend's or relative's inland home or to a motel.
 And remember, even inland shelters and motels may experience loss of electrical power.
-Take your Emergency Supplies Kit with you. - A shelter should be considered a last resort to use if you have nowhere else to get out of harms way.
+Take your Emergency Supplies Kit with you. - A shelter should be considered a last resort to use if you have nowhere else to get out of harm's way.
 Citizens who go to a shelter are asked to bring blankets and pillows, some food for the first day and any necessary medications and supplies.
 It is highly recommended citizens bring their Emergency Supplies Kit.